 Letters Awards Advisory Committee are not permitted to submit entries.

 However, this restriction does not apply to family members of the committee.

 - BLIND JUDGING: Every measure is taken to ensure that the

 adjudication is a blind judging process, i.e. the identity of the entrants

 remains unknown to the adjudicators.
 In the case of the literary and music

 sections, no names are attached to the entries.
 In the case of the visual arts

 itself, are hidden.
-The Committee recognizes the fact that, because we live in
+The committee recognizes that because we live in a

-indication to an adjudicator that it is the work of a particular artist known
+to an adjudicator that it is the work of a particular artist known to her/him.